Communications Funds & Grants FAQ

-As of the fiscal year 2019-2020, communications funds are now available to all community organizations serving the Southeast Portland community in the form of a small competitive grant!
+As of the fiscal year 2021, communications funds and grants will be available to all community organizations serving the Southeast Portland.
 Have questions about the program and process?
 Check out the FAQs we get below!

 Organizations with a designated 501© (3) status or fiscal sponsor will receive a check to allocate towards your project.
 Other groups must authorize all financial requests with a signed Payment/Reimbursement Request Form, which describes the expense.